“Brothers and sisters: No one can say, ‘Jesus is Lord,’ except by the Holy Spirit.”

-Click on image and follow prompts for printing on your home printer.
+Click on image to enlarge and follow prompts for printing on your home printer.

-This template for SundaySchoolUpdates.com was created by Graphic Artist, Kim N. Buckley, and was printed on watercolor paper for the First Holy Communion students I taught last year.
+This template for SundaySchoolUpdates.com was created by Graphic Artist, Kim N. Buckley, and was printed on watercolor paper for First Holy Communion students.
 Your child can use any type of art supplies you have at home to decorate this coloring page, and the template can be also drawn free-hand.

 This week, please read “Living Christ’s Way” Ephesians 6:13-18 from Catholic Book of Bible Stories Pages 200-203.
 Also please read the following message and prayer out loud:

 “God wants us to act on the gifts of truth, righteousness, readiness, faith, and God’s Word.
 If we have those gifts, we become closer to him.”